navytux/pygolang/README.rst

 information: `bstr→ustr→bstr` and `ustr→bstr→ustr` are always identity even if bytes data is not valid UTF-8.

+Both `bstr` and `ustr` represent stings.
+They are two different *representations* of the same entity.

 Semantically `bstr` is array of bytes, while `ustr` is array of unicode-characters.
-Accessing their elements by `[index]` yields byte and unicode character correspondingly [*]_.
-Iterating them, however, yields unicode characters for both `bstr` and `ustr`.
-In practice `bstr` is enough 99% of the time, and `ustr` only needs to be used for random access to string characters.
+Accessing their elements by `[index]` and iterating them yield byte and unicode character correspondingly [*]_.
+However it is possible to yield unicode character when iterating `bstr` via `uiter`, and to yield byte character when iterating `ustr` via `biter`.
+In practice `bstr` + `uiter` is enough 99% of the time, and `ustr` only needs to be used for random access to string characters.
 See `Strings, bytes, runes and characters in Go`__ for overview of this approach.

 __ https://blog.golang.org/strings